Horizontal Bar charts display values for multiple dimensions, with two measures displayed as the width and color of the bar for each dimension group.

 Bar Chart Examples¶

-For example, this chart on UFOs categorizes on the dimension of Shape and uses the count of each shape as the measure.
+For example, this chart categorizes on the Dimension of shape and uses the count of each shape as the Measure.

-When you use two measures, the first measure (Shape) is indicated by the width of the bar, while the second measure (Duration_seconds) is indicated by the color of the bar.
+When you use two measures, the first measure (shape) is indicated by the width of the bar, while the second measure (duration_seconds) is indicated by the color of the bar.
 Reversing the Color Palette makes the labels easier to read, in this example.

 You can use a custom palette to color by dimension and visually group values in your bar chart.
-For example, this chart assigns colors to similar shapes (for example, disk, circle, sphere, and oval are all colored orange).
+For example, this chart assigns colors to similar shapes (for example, rounded shapes such as disk, circle, sphere, and oval are all colored orange).